Sintrastes/Montague/README.md

 It is loosely based on the general ideas of [Montague Semantics](https://plato.stanford.edu/entries/montague-semantics/#ComMonSem), and uses a simple [lambek calculus](https://en.wikipedia.org/wiki/Categorial_grammar) equipped with subtyping, together with a user-provided lexicon translating from strings of text (possibly nondeterministically) to a term of a particular type of the configured lambek grammar.

+To try it out for yorself, see [montague-reflex](https://github.com/Sintrastes/montague-reflex) for a web and mobile interface for Montague.

 Inspiration
 -----------